clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/community/conduct.rst

 venues may affect a person's ability to participate within them after appropriate investigation.

-**Be friendly, patient and welcoming.** We strive to be a community that welcomes and supports people of all backgrounds and identities.
+**Be friendly, patient, and welcoming.** We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to, members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class,